thewtex/thesis/strain_estimation/strain_estimation.rst

 steps.
 Standard video encoding and decoding software assume a constant frame rate.
 If a dynamic frame skip is used, displacement images must be interpolated at the shortest period between tracked frames.
-Incremental displacement images are interpolated to the original framerate with the following algorithm:
+Incremental displacement images are interpolated to the original frame rate with the following algorithm:

 1. Set a frame counter *i* to 1.
 2. Calculate the fraction of displacement remaining, *p*, as *(n-i)/(n-i+1)*, where *n*